 Impacts on climate are likely to be dramatic.
 Forests play a major role in regulating climate and is one of the most important and cost-effective ways of mitigating climate change.
 The current biofuels boom is likely to have exactly the opposite effect.
 Any increase in deforestation caused by biofuel production will offset any gains from burning ethanol or biodiesel.

 GFC is calling for an immediate moratorium on all forms of support for the expansion of biofules and large-scale bioenergy production.
-Although some of the negative implications of biofuel production have been recognised by governments world-wise, other significant impacts have been overlooked.
+Although some of the negative implications of biofuel production have been recognised by governments world-wide, other significant impacts have been overlooked.
 These include the impact that biofuel expansion is having on rising commodity prices, and the consequences that these changing prices have in terms of increased deforestation and hunger.
 Suggested criteria and certification systems that are supposed to guarantee “sustainability” are unable to address this concern and are therefore a false illusion.

 For a comprehensive briefing on the issues with large-scale biomass see Biofuelwatch’s “Biomass Basics”